Buster (film): Plot

-For several months after the robbery, Buster and June remain in hiding with their young daughter Nicky (Ellie Beaven) until they are turned in to the police by a suspicious neighbor.
-Buster flees to Acapulco, where he is met by fellow Great Train Robber, Bruce Reynolds, and his girlfriend Franny (Stephanie Lawrence), who are also on the run and living it up in the sun on the profits of the crime.
-June and Nicky arrive, despite the disapproval of her mother (Sheila Hancock), and although Nicky seems to love her new life in the sun, June is immediately unimpressed with their new way of life and resolves to return to England, despite knowing that if Buster is to return with them he will be imprisoned.
-Buster remains in Acapulco for some time after June leaves, until realizing (while celebrating England's 1966 World Cup triumph) that having money and the sun means nothing if he doesn't have his family, so he returns to England to accept his punishment.
+Most of the gang are slowly rounded up by the police.
+Several months after the robbery, Buster and June remain in hiding with their young daughter Nicky until they are turned in by a suspicious neighbour.
+Mitchell and an army of officers arrive too late and discover that they have already fled.
+Meanwhile, Harry is also arrested by Mitchell, who defies his superiors to offer Harry a deal in return for disclosing Buster and Bruce's whereabouts, but he refuses.
+Buster flees to Acapulco, where he is met by Bruce and his girlfriend Franny, who are also on the run and living it up in the sun on the proceeds of the crime.
+June and Nicky arrive later, despite the disapproval of her mother, and although Nicky seems to love her new life in the sun, June is immediately unimpressed and resolves to return to England, despite knowing that if Buster is to return with them he will be imprisoned.
+Buster remains in Acapulco after June leaves, until realising (while celebrating England's 1966 World Cup triumph), that having money and the sun means nothing if he doesn't have his family.

-Twelve years later in 1975, after his release from jail, Buster is seemingly content and running a flower stall near London's Waterloo Bridge.
+He returns to England, in the knowledge he will have to face justice, but in the hope that a deal with Mitchell to reduce his jail sentence will be available.
+He is quickly arrested and sentenced to 15 years in prison.
+Skipping forward to a later date after he has been released, Buster is seemingly content and running a flower stall near London's Waterloo Bridge, but he breaks the fourth wall and explains to the audience he still has a "dream", as he and June walk away as the end credits roll.

 Cast

 Production

-The opening sequence was filmed in Broadway Market, Hackney.
-The robbery scenes were filmed on the Great Central Railway, using British Rail Class 40, D306, as a stand-in for D326, the engine actually involved.
-Some scenes were filmed in Page Street, Westminster, London.
+Pre-production began in 1987, with Collins first being associated with the project during Genesis' tour for the 1986 album Invisible Touch.

 The real Buster Edwards plays a small cameo during the arrival in Acapulco.
-He is seen walking out of the airport (1hour/2 min into the film) with his girlfriend, played by Phil Collins’ wife, just before Buster, June, and Nicky.
+He is seen walking out of the airport (62 minutes into the film) with his girlfriend, played by Phil Collins’ wife, just before Buster, June, and Nicky also leave.

 Soundtrack

-The soundtrack album includes three songs that were performed by Phil Collins.
+The soundtrack includes three songs that were performed by Phil Collins.
 Two of them were released as singles, namely "A Groovy Kind of Love" and "Two Hearts", which reached #1 and #6 on the UK Singles Chart, respectively.
 Both songs were number one singles in the US.

-Phil Collins also co-wrote "Loco in Acapulco", performed by the Four Tops for the soundtrack.
-"Two Hearts" received an Academy Award nomination for Best Original Song, a Grammy Award for Best Song Written Specifically for a Motion Picture or Television and a Golden Globe Award for Best Original Song, tying with "Let the River Run" from Working Girl by Carly Simon, while the soundtrack album received a Brit Award for Soundtrack/Cast Recording.
+Controversy

+Buster generated controversy on its release because critics argued it made a hero out of Edwards and glamourised a brutal crime.
+Prince Charles and Princess Diana cancelled their attendance of the film's premiere on 15 September 1988, on the advice of Phil Collins, due to the controversy around it.
+Collins said he wanted to avoid causing them "embarrassment".
+One of the film's critics was Conservative MP Ivor Stanbrook, who said the royal couple should not be associated with a film that "commemorates a particularly sordid and vicious crime".